unstoppabledomains/dev-docs/developer-toolkit/resolution-integration-methods/resolution-service/overview.md

 * 5 requests per IP per second for other endpoints

 :::info
-When the rate limit is exceeded, a status of **429** will be returned.
+When the rate limit is exceeded, a status code of **429** will be returned.
 :::

 ## Self-hosting the Resolution Service